Okay, so we’ve made oobleck, or sensory goop, many, many times over the years.

 - Make sudsy goop (on Kids Play Box)

-- Make a big batch of oobleck in the kiddie pool and dance and jump on it.
+- Make a big batch in the kiddie pool and dance and jump on it.
 (We did this for Maia’s birthday party a couple years ago after seeing a youtube video of some people doing it.
 I can’t find the one we watched, but this one is lots of fun.)

 Pin It for Later